 When a website is mobile friendly, it’s “responsive,” which means it will adapt to different screen sizes depending on what the customer is using (smartphone, iPad, etc.) There are many best practices when it comes to responsive design, font and button size, image resolution, and more, but if you’re hiring someone to design your site for you, they should know all of that.
 If you’re the one creating your site using a Wordpress template, just be sure the theme you choose is mobile-friendly.
 These days, most of them are, and it will be noted in the features of that theme.

 Google actually offers a free mobile-friendly test you can put your website through, and it just takes a couple minutes.

 In marketing, a call to action is when you tell the customer to do something.
 Whether your business is service-based or product-based, you need a call to action and your customers will expect one.

 If you’re a photographer (service-based), your call to action will be something like, “Book your free consultation today!” followed by your contact information: email address, phone number, maybe even a form they fill out right there on your website.

-If you follow these five steps, you’re well on your way to building a website you can be proud of.
-Congratulations!
+If you follow these five steps, congratulations!
+You’re well on your way to building a website you can be proud of.
 And if you want some more help, check out my friends at Karthost.